 Paragraph (d) of this section provides that the presiding officer may authorize discovery.
-It would also authorize the presiding officer to sanction willful noncompliance with permissible discovery requests.
-Paragraph (e) of this section would require that documents in the nature of pleadings be signed.
-This signature could be electronic and would constitute a certification of factual and legal good faith.
-Paragraph (f) of this section contains a proposed requirement for service and for certificates of service.
-Paragraph (g) of this section would give the presiding officer authority to address noncompliance with a law or directive.
-This provision is intended to ensure that the presiding officer will have the authority to control the proceeding so that an efficient and fair hearing can be conducted.
+It also authorizes the presiding officer to sanction willful noncompliance with permissible discovery requests.
+Paragraph (e) of this section requires that documents in the nature of pleadings be signed.
+This signature can be electronic and will constitute a certification of factual and legal good faith.
+Paragraph (f) of this section provides the requirement for service and for certificates of service.
+Paragraph (g) of this section expresses the presiding officer's authority to address noncompliance with a law or directive.
+This provision is intended to ensure that the presiding officer will have the authority to control the proceeding so that an efficient and fair hearing is conducted.

 Paragraph (h) of this section states the right of each party to appear and be represented.
-Paragraph (i) of this section is intended to protect witnesses by ensuring their right of representation and their right to have their representative question them.
-Paragraph (j) of this section would allow any party to request consolidation or separation of hearings of two or more petitions when appropriate under established jurisprudential standards.
-This option is intended to allow for more efficient determination of petitions in cases where a joint hearing would be advantageous.
+Paragraph (i) of this section protects witnesses by ensuring their right of representation and their right to have their representative question them.
+Paragraph (j) of this section allows any party to request consolidation or separation of hearings of two or more petitions when to do so would be appropriate under established jurisprudential standards.
+This option is intended to allow more efficient determination of petitions in cases where a joint hearing would be advantageous.

-Under paragraph (k) of this section, the presiding officer could, with certain exceptions, extend deadlines for action required in the proceedings, provided substantial prejudice would not result to a party.
+Under paragraph (k) of this section, the presiding officer could, with certain exceptions, extend periods for action required in the proceedings, provided substantial prejudice would not result to a party.
 The authority to deny an extension request submitted after a deadline has already passed shows the preference for use of this authority to provide extensions of time as a tool to alleviate unforeseen or unnecessary burdens, and not as a remedy for inexcusable neglect.

-Paragraph (1) of this section would establish motions as the appropriate method for requesting action by the presiding officer.
-This paragraph also provides the proposed form of motions and the proposed response period for written motions.
-Paragraph (m) of this section contains proposed rules for the mode of hearing and record maintenance, including proposed requirements for sworn testimony, verbatim record (including oral testimony and argument), and inclusion of evidence or substitutes therefor in the record.
-Paragraph (n) of this section would direct the presiding officer to employ specific rules of evidence as guidelines for the introduction of evidence, and would permit the presiding officer to determine what evidence may be received.
+Paragraph (l) of this section establishes a motion as the appropriate method for requesting action by the presiding officer.
+This paragraph also provides the form of motions and the response period for written motions.
+Paragraph (m) of this section provides rules for the mode of hearing and record maintenance, including requirements for sworn testimony, verbatim record (including oral testimony and argument), and inclusion of evidence or substitutes therefor in the record.
+Paragraph (n) of this section directs the presiding officer to employ specific rules of evidence as guidelines for the introduction of evidence, and permits the presiding officer to determine what evidence may be received.
 Further, paragraph (o) of this section provides additional powers the presiding officer may exercise during the proceedings.

-Paragraph (p) of this section would require that the petitioner before the CRB, the railroad that took the certification action at issue, and FRA serve as mandatory parties to the administrative proceeding.
-Paragraph (q) of this section explains which party would be the hearing petitioner and which parties would be the respondents.
-If the Board granted the petition, the railroad would be the hearing petitioner and the signal employee or signal employee candidate would be a respondent.
-If the Board denied the petition, the signal employee or signal employee candidate would be the hearing petitioner and the railroad would be a respondent.
-The actions of the signal employee (or certification candidate) and the railroad would be at issue in the hearing-not the actions of the CRB.
-Thus, it is appropriate that the signal employee and the railroad fill the roles of petitioner and respondent for the hearing.
+Paragraph (p) of this section provides that the petitioner before the CRB, the railroad that took the certification action at issue, and FRA are mandatory parties to the administrative proceeding.
+Paragraph (q) of this section states what party will be the hearing petitioner and what parties will be the respondents.
+If the Board granted the petition, the railroad will be the hearing petitioner and the dispatcher or dispatcher candidate will be a respondent.
+If the Board denied the petition, the dispatcher or dispatcher candidate will be the hearing petitioner and the railroad will be a respondent.
+The actions of the dispatcher and the railroad will be at issue in the hearingnot the actions of the CRB.
+Thus, it is appropriate that the dispatcher and the railroad fill the roles of petitioner and respondent for the hearing.